t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_big_query_table.md

 If the operation is completed successfully, you can find a **```result```** field.
 Otherwise, there would be an **```error```** field instead.

-In this case the operation considered as successful, and the ```big_query_operation.metadata.success_count``` field contains the number of the successfully imported products, which is "2".
+In this case, the operation is considered as successful, and the ```big_query_operation.metadata.success_count``` field contains the number of the successfully imported products, which is "2".

-There are two invalid products in the input JSON file, and the number of failures during the product import in the ```big_query_operation.metadata.failure_count``` field is also "2".
+There are two invalid products in the BigQuery table, and the number of failures during the product import in the ```big_query_operation.metadata.failure_count``` field is also "2".

 The ```operation.result``` field points to the errors bucket where you can find a json file with all the importing errors.